Home

 MATERIALS – Linen, 18 x 27 inches; 9 skeins of white silk or embroidery floss for the petals; 3 skeins of desired color for flower centers.

-Return to top of Narcissus Table Runner page.
+Return to top of Narcissus Table runner page.

 Return to Hand Embroidery page.

-Return to Victorian Crafts page
+Return to Victorian Crafts page.

-Return to Victorian Embroidery and Crafts Home page.
+Return to Home page.